namanlab/TA-Course-Management-Shiny-HNR/README.md

 - `server.R`: Server logic for the Shiny app.
 - `README.md`: Documentation file.
 - `data.R`: File for data preprocessing and generation.
+- `dummy_data.R`: File for dummy data preprocessing and generation.
+- `images/`: Directory for storing images for this RMD.
-- `www/`: Directory for storing static files like images or stylesheets.
+- `dir/` Directory for storing data containing 4 csv files (Data section) which gets updated with the platform.

 ## Getting Started